Tangential thickness of manifolds: Desuspension Results

 \textit{Proof of necessity in Proposition $6.3$.} By Lemma 6.1 and Proposition 6.2, it will suffice to show that a generator $\tau$ of $T(L)$ desuspends to $S^{2t+1}$, where $t=\left[\frac{n}{p-1}\right]$.
 Since $\tau$ has order $p^t$ by Proposition 6.2, we can use Lemma 6.4 to conclude that $\tau$ cannot double desuspend any further.
 Similarly, if $r<t$, then it will follow that $p^r\tau$ must desuspend to $S^{2(t-r)+1}$ but cannot double desuspend any further.
 The conclusion in Proposition 6.3 follows because a multiple $a\tau$ of $\tau$ satisfies $p^k(a\tau)=0$ if and only if $a$ is divisible by $p^{t-k}$.

 It is well known that the localized stabilization maps

 are very highly connected.
-In fact, using the fibration sequences in (1.5.3) and (1.5.5) of \cite{Rav1}, and an inductive argument, one can prove that the localized stabilization map is $(2(m+1)(p-1)-3)$-connected (a related statement appears in \cite{Rav1}).
+In fact, Propositions 1.5.7 and 1.5.8 of \cite{Rav1} imply that the localized stabilization map is $(2(m+1)(p-1)-3)$-connected (see also the paragraph following the statement of Proposition 1.5.8 in \cite{Rav1}).
 Therefore, if $2n-1\leq 2(m+1)(p-1)-3$, then $\tau$ (and its loop sum multiples) will automatically desuspend to $S^{2m+1}$.
-In particular, if the preceding inequality holds when $m=\left[\frac{n}{p-1}\right]$, then $\tau$ will desuspend to $S^{2m+1}$, and hence the conclusion of Proposition 6.3 will follow. \end{proof} Write $n=j(p-1)+s$, where $0\leq s\leq p-1$, so that $j=\left[\frac{n}{p-1}\right]$.
-With this notation the dimension versus connectivity inequality reduces to
+In particular, if the preceding inequality holds when $m=\left[\frac{n}{p-1}\right]$, then $\tau$ will desuspend to $S^{2m+1}$, and hence the conclusion of Proposition 6.3 will follow.